|

 to be closely monitored.

-- Work with a dietician or a nutritionist to learn how to safely cut enough
+- Work with a dietitian or a nutritionist to learn how to safely cut enough

-calories for a slow but steady weight loss, while still consuming a nutritious
+calories for a slow, steady and sustainable weight loss, while still consuming

 Cutting five hundred (500) calories per day is generally considered a safe